 Digging and gleaning of seagrass beds and mangrove forests is an area of concern at a majority of the priority refugia sites in the South China Sea.
-Growing demand for seafood in local markets has resulted in a marked increase over recent years in the number of people digging for sipunculid worms, gastropods, and crustaceans in the seagrass beds, leading to damage of seagrass plants, de-stabilisation of sediments (and subsequent erosion), and the over-exploitation of benthic organisms.
+Growing demand for seafood in local markets has resulted in a marked increase over recent years in the number of people digging for sipunculid worms, gastropods, and crustaceans in the seagrass beds, leading to damage of seagrass plants, destabilisation of sediments (and subsequent erosion), and the over-exploitation of benthic organisms.
 Intensive digging and grazing in some mangrove areas is considered to be contributing to the occurrence of dwarf, low-density mangrove stands at several sites due to disturbance of mangrove roots and seedlings.

 Blast fishing, poisons, and unselective fishing gears/practices are well-known and documented threats to fisheries and habitats in nearly all areas of the South China Sea.
-These fishing practices often result in mortalities of a wide range of size-classes of target and non-target species, contributing to both growth and recruitment over fishing.
+These fishing practices often result in mortalities of a wide range of size-classes of target and non-target species, contributing to both growth and recruitment overfishing.
 The effects of blasting on the physical structure of coral communities is of particular concern, and the occurrence of blast fishing "craters" on heavily blasted reefs has a major impact on coral reef associated fish assemblages.
 Non-selective fishing gears, such as trammel nets, are utilised in most fished coral reef areas along the South China Sea coast.
-The use of unselective fishing gear and practice/method, such as luring light purse seine in Thailand2 and large scale lift net with light in Indonesia3, has been identified that those are an environmental-unfriendly fishing practice due to catching of immature stock, high rate of by-catch and discard.
-Those unselective fishing activities are causing problem of declining of fisheries resources.
+The use of unselective fishing gear and practice/method, such as luring light purse seine in Thailand and large-scale lift net with light in Indonesia, has been identified that those are an environmental-unfriendly fishing activities are causing problem of declining of fisheries resources.
 The growing need to minimise the impacts of such practices on critical habitats necessitates the development of best practices in the management of these problems.